SuperloreAI/superlore-sockets/README.md

 ## TODO

-☑️ Use websockets to notify when an asset has finished processing ☑️ Extract user ID from the auth headers of the request ☑️ Use the user ID to create a folder for the user on cloud storage ☑️ Save the assets into the database
+☑️ Extract user ID from the auth headers of the request ☑️ Use the user ID to create a folder for the user on cloud storage